yt-project/libyt/doc/SetLocalGridsInformation.md

 ```cpp
 int yt_get_GridsPtr( yt_grid **grids_local );
 ```
 - Usage: Get the `yt_grid` pointer where `libyt` access grids information from.
-You should then fill in those information.
+We should then fill in those information.
 - Return: `YT_SUCCESS` or `YT_FAIL`

 ## yt\_grid